-Leave of Absence:
+Leave of Absence

-A leave of absence (LOA) is an interruption in a student's pursuit of degree at EC-Council University.
-A LOA could be a minimum of one term, or at most, 4 consecutive terms.
-LOA's will not exceed 2 granted requests.
+A leave of absence (LOA) is an interruption in a student's pursuit of a degree at EC-Council University.
+An LOA could be a minimum of one term, or at most, four consecutive terms.
+LOA's will not exceed two granted requests.

-There are many circumstances that may hinder students' educational progress: health, work, family problems, personal difficulties, natural disasters and civil unrest.
-EC-Council University recognizes the trials and tribulations that our diverse student population may encounter, therefore we have developed a policy that allows students to take a LOA from their studies and return to pursue their education without penalty.
+Many circumstances may hinder students' educational progress: health, work, family problems, personal difficulties, natural disasters, and civil unrest.
+EC- Council University recognizes the trials and tribulations that our diverse student population may encounter; therefore, we have developed a policy that allows students to take an LOA from their studies and return to pursue their education without penalty.
 It is the students' responsibility to notify the ECCU administration when requesting an LOA.
 Scholarship students should consult with the Registrar prior to requesting an LOA, as it may result in loss of scholarships and affect their rate of tuition.
-Documentation may be requested by ECCU administration demonstrating the extenuating circumstances.
+Documentation may be requested by ECCU administration, demonstrating the extenuating circumstances.

-Students who are absent from the program for one calendar year without requesting a LOA will be considered inactive students.
-Upon return to the University, they will be required to update their student enrollment agreement and will continue their program under the most current catalog which includes tuition/fee changes and program degree requirements.
+Students who are absent from the program for one calendar year without requesting an LOA will be considered inactive students.
+Upon return to the University, they will be required to update their student enrollment agreement.
+They will continue their program under the most current catalog, which includes tuition/fee changes and program degree requirements.